toma63/fixgpx/README.md

 could be used to find and fix other types of corruption given an example.

 # Build Instructions
-Fixgpx can be build with the standard go tools.
+Fixgpx can be built with the standard go tools.
 With the GOPATH environment variable pointing to your workspace, run the folloing commands.

 % go get github.com/toma63fixgpx